2014 Puntland presidential election: Results

-Presidential ballot

 Reactions

-Shortly after the announcement of the election result, President of Somalia Hassan Sheikh Mohamud congratulated Ali on his win, indicating that he looked forward to working together.
+Shortly after the announcement of the election result, President of Somalia Hassan Sheikh Mohamud congratulated Gaas on his win, indicating that he looked forward to working together.
 Mohamud described Puntland as a democratic model for the rest of the country, and thanked the outgoing regional President Farole for accepting the ballot outcome with grace and for his leadership in Puntland over the past half-decade.
-Prime Minister Abdiweli Sheikh Ahmed in turn felicitated Ali on his victory.
+Prime Minister Abdiweli Sheikh Ahmed in turn felicitated Gaas on his victory.
 Describing the moment as a great day for Somalia, Ahmed commended the Puntland authorities for ensuring that the elections were peaceful, free and fair.
 He also thanked President Farole for his service to Puntland.

-UN Special Representative for Somalia Nicholas Kay likewise congratulated Ali on his win.
+UN Special Representative for Somalia Nicholas Kay likewise congratulated Gaas on his win.
 Noting that Puntland was spearheading Somalia's ongoing federalization, Kay hailed the region's MPs, Speaker and traditional leaders for their respective roles in the election process.
 He also commended former Puntland President Farole for the latter's constructive role and peaceful transfer of power.
 Additionally, the European Union Special Envoy to Somalia Michele Cervone d'Urso described the vote as a positive development for Somalia's democratisation process and urged national reconciliation.
-The US Special Representative for Somalia James P. McAnulty in turn issued a statement welcoming Ali's election as Puntland President, and saluting Puntland residents for having conducted the ballot in a democratic manner.
+The US Special Representative for Somalia James P. McAnulty in turn issued a statement welcoming Gaas's election as Puntland President, and saluting Puntland residents for having conducted the ballot in a democratic manner.
 McAnulty also paid tribute to Farole for his many achievements during his tenure, including his emphasis on security and his key role in the Roadmap federal transition process.